30 Ways To Actually Empower Women

 Heading up a search committee for new hires in your department?
 Go out of your way to extend support for the women candidates being considered, Jawed-Wessel says.
 "If we make an offer for a position to a woman, before she makes a decision, I make a point to tell her what myself and others successfully negotiated for in terms of salary and benefits.
 A better package for her harms me in no way at all and sets the bar for her to do the same for women who come after her."

 9. Talk about your periods.

-People with breasts and vaginas severely lack information about their bodies because of puritanical fear of female sexuality and desire.
+People with vaginas severely lack information about their bodies because of puritanical fear of female sexuality and desire.
 The best way to demolish this stigma is to be open about our bodies, says Alisa Vitti, functional nutritionist, founder of FLO Living, and author of WomanCode.
 "Talk to your friend about your period and ask her about hers," she tells mbg.
 "As Michelle Obama said, 'I think it's the worst thing that we do to each other as women, not share the truth about our bodies and how they work.'"

 10. Invest in women-run businesses.

 Women who own business are constantly shortchanged.
 Research shows male entrepreneurs are twice as likely to raise $100,000 or more as their female counterparts.
 So go out of your way to support businesses that are owned and/or run by women, behavioral scientist and personal development coach Dinorah Nieves, Ph.D., tells mbg.
 "Many female entrepreneurs lack adequate support in the form of funding or sweat equity," she says.
 "Invest your time and/or money in competent, capable women who are making an impact."